 A man who answered the phone at Viking Cab said his drivers do accept credit cards as required and didn't know why the driver did not.

-Karma was on Lavinsky's side, as Velez the cab driver to cancel the fare.
+Karma was on Lavinsky's side; Velez also told the cabdriver to cancel the fare.

 "It was totally insane," Lavinsky said.
-"This guy was ripping me off, in this perfect moment this bicyclist rolls up and starts giving the cab driver crap.
+"This guy was ripping me off, in this perfect moment this bicyclist rolls up.
 Turns out he was a cop.
 I was flabbergasted.
 Now I know why people like Uber and Lyft."